knowml/knowml.github.io/Supervised_learning.md

 - False positive rate: The fraction of incorrectly predicted results out of all predicted results.
 - False positive rate at 1: The false positive rate when only considering the label that has the highest prediction score and not below the confidence threshold for each example.
 - Confusion matrix: A confusion matrix shows how often a model correctly predicted a result.
 For incorrectly predicted results, the matrix shows what the model predicted instead.
 The confusion matrix helps you understand where your model is "confusing" two results.
 - Model feature attributions: Vertex AI shows you how much each feature impacts a model.
 The values are provided as a percentage for each feature: the higher the percentage, the more strongly that feature impacted model training.
 Review this information to ensure that all of the most important features make sense for your data and business problem.

-### Linear regression
-### Decision trees for regression

-## Classification
-### Evaluation
-- MAE: The mean absolute error (MAE) is the average absolute difference between the target values and the predicted values.
-This metric ranges from zero to infinity; a lower value indicates a higher quality model.
-- RMSE: The root-mean-squared error is the square root of the average squared difference between the target and predicted values.
-RMSE is more sensitive to outliers than MAE,so if you're concerned about large errors, then RMSE can be a more useful metric to evaluate.
-Similar to MAE, a smaller value indicates a higher quality model (0 represents a perfect predictor).
-- RMSLE: The root-mean-squared logarithmic error metric is similar to RMSE, except that it uses the natural logarithm of the predicted and actual values plus 1.
-RMSLE penalizes under-prediction more heavily than over-prediction.
-It can also be a good metric when you don't want to penalize differences for large prediction values more heavily than for small prediction values.
-This metric ranges from zero to infinity; a lower value indicates a higher quality model.
-The RMSLE evaluation metric is returned only if all label and predicted values are non-negative.
-- r^2: r squared (r^2) is the square of the Pearson correlation coefficient between the labels and predicted values.
-This metric ranges between zero and one; a higher value indicates a higher quality model.
-- MAPE: Mean absolute percentage error (MAPE) is the average absolute percentage difference between the labels and the predicted values.
-This metric ranges between zero and infinity; a lower value indicates a higher quality model.
-- MAPE is not shown if the target column contains any 0 values.
-In this case, MAPE is undefined.
-- Model feature attributions: Vertex AI shows you how much each feature impacts a model.
-The values are provided as a percentage for each feature: the higher the percentage, the more strongly that feature impacted model training.
-Review this information to ensure that all of the most important features make sense for your data and business problem.

 ### SVM